“The important thing is to participate”.

 Strictly speaking, there is no age limit for starting boxing.
 But from an administrative point of view, it may be more complex to continue competing at a later age (authorization and the medical exam may need to be more thorough).

-Put on your boxing gloves, your mouthguard and your boxing shoes, it’s time to jab and uppercut!
+Put on your boxing gloves, your hand wraps and your boxing shoes, it’s time to jab and uppercut!
 (Source: Pixabay)

 English Boxing can be separated into two fighting categories: